artemsen/swayimg/README.md

 ![CI](https://github.com/artemsen/swayimg/workflows/CI/badge.svg)

-The _swayimg_ utility can be used for preview images inside the currently focused window (container).
+Now you can view images directly in the current terminal window!

 ## How it works

-The program uses [Sway](https://swaywm.org) IPC to determine the geometry of the currently focused workspace and window.
-These data is used calculate the position and size for a new window.
+The program uses [Sway](https://swaywm.org) IPC to determine the geometry of the currently focused container.
+This data is used to calculate the position and size of the new "overlay" window that will be used to draw the image.
-Then the program adds two rules to the Sway: "floating enable" and "move position" for _swayimg_ application, creates a new Wayland window and draws an image from the specified file.
+In the next step, _swayimg_ adds two Sway rules for the self window: "floating enable" and "move position".
+Then it creates a new Wayland window and draws the image from the specified file.

 ## Supported image formats